Explore your quest on an adventure of a lifetime.

 Trekking poles: Help with balance and reduce knee strain.

-Backpack: A light backpack of 30-50 liters capacity to carry all your essentials.
+Backpack: A light backpack of 30-50 litres capacity to carry all your essentials.

 Our Destination